-Dr. Zhong is a nutritional epidemiologist who also has research experiences in omics and health informatics.
-The overarching goal of Dr. Zhong’s research program is to advance our understanding of the etiology, progression, and management of cardiometabolic diseases including obesity, diabetes, and cardiovascular disease.
-Highly interdisciplinary approaches have been used spanning the following disciplines: nutrition, epidemiology, omics, and health informatics.
+Dr. Zhong is a nutritional epidemiologist who also conducts research in medical informatics, metabolomics, and genomics.
+The overarching goal of Dr. Zhong’s multidisciplinary research program is to advance our understanding of the etiology, progression, and management of cardiometabolic diseases including obesity, diabetes, and cardiovascular disease.

-Dr. Zhong has used a variety of data from prospective cohort studies (e.g., MESA, CARDIA, SEARCH), UK Biobank, and electronic health record databases (e.g., CPRD).
-Most of the data sets used have either big sample size, high-dimension, or both.
-Relevant work has been published in JAMA (Top 10 article by the Altmetric score in JAMA), Diabetes Care (Highlighted in the Cover), Human Molecular Genetics (Top 2 article by the Altmetric score in HMG), and other journals.
+Dr. Zhong has used a variety of data from prospective cohort studies (e.g., CARDIA, MESA, SEARCH), Lifetime Risk Pooling Project, UK Biobank, and electronic health record databases (e.g., CPRD, PCORnet).
+The used data sets generally have either big sample sizes, high-dimensions, or both.
+Relevant work has been published in JAMA (the most talked about article in 2019), JAMA Internal Medicine, Diabetes Care (featured on the cover), Journal of the American Medical Informatics Association, Human Molecular Genetics (top 2 by Altmetric score), and other journals.
 Research findings have been reported by The New York Times, The Wall Street Journal, BBC, CNN, and many other major news outlets.

 Dr. Zhong holds an adjunct assistant professor appointment in the Department of Preventive Medicine, Northwestern University Feinberg School of Medicine.
 Dr. Zhong has received several early-career awards including

 - Council on Lifestyle and Cardiometabolic Health Early Career Investigator Award from the American Heart Association.

 - Roger R. Williams Award for Genetic Epidemiology and the Prevention and Treatment of Atherosclerosis from the American Heart Association.

 - Predoctoral Fellowship Award from the American Society for Nutrition.